From a single shelf of books . . .

 With the support of the Nebraska Literary Heritage Association, the Heritage Room seeks to document and promote the work of today’s Nebraska authors.
 Our efforts include:

 The Heritage Room Vertical Files — The Heritage Room maintains over 600 information files on Nebraska authors and related subjects which are updated regularly.
-Together with NAIL, these files are a window on the careers, connections, publications, and public and peer reception of Nebraska’s writers.
+These files are a window on the careers, connections, publications, and public and peer reception of Nebraska’s writers.

 The Heritage Room staff works to promote Nebraska’s literary tradition through a number of outreach efforts: